Code-Igor/Calculadora_Project/README.md

-# Calculadora_Project
+# Calculator-Project
- Trabalho da faculdade - uma calculadora simples usando hmtl, css (bootstrap) e JavaScript (nativo)
+ This is a website project I developed as part of my university assignment.
+It's a simple calculator, I used hmtl, css (bootstrap) e JavaScript (native).